Amae69/Programming_In_Golang/support_ticket-cli/document.md

 ## The Tech Stack

-For this project, I chose:
+For this project, I choose:
 - **[Go](https://go.dev/)**: For its speed, simplicity, and ability to compile into a single binary.
 - **[Cobra](https://github.com/spf13/cobra)**: The industry standard for building modern CLI applications in Go.
 It handles flag parsing, subcommands, and help text generation effortlessly.
 - **Standard Library (`encoding/csv`)**: To keep dependencies low, I used Go's built-in CSV support for data persistence.